finalwebsites/woo-sendy/readme.txt

 Features:

-*   Option to connect with your Sendy application
+*   Option to connect your Sendy application
 *   Option to select/enter the name of your mailing list
-*   All the users who make a successful purchase will be added to list (use them for after sales mailings).
+*   Option: All the users who make a successful purchase will be added to list too (to use them for after sales mailings).

 == Installation ==